Dr. med. Dirk Manski

 Computed tomography:

 CT scan is the imaging technique of choice if there is a high suspicion of renal injury: severe trauma, abnormalities in ultrasound imaging, or hematuria [fig. CT imaging of renal trauma].
-Fill the bladder with contrast media before CT to exclude bladder injury in blunt abdominal trauma.
+Fill the bladder with contrast medium before CT to exclude bladder injury in blunt abdominal trauma.

 Contraindication of CT: patients with hemodynamic instability after initial resuscitation and suspicion for intraabdominal bleeding.
 They require surgical intervention without further imaging.